KULeuven-MICAS/accfg-artifacts/README.md

 After cloning the repository with all submodules, `cd` into it, and run the `./run-all.sh` script.
 This will spawn the docker container automatically and run itself within it.
 You can alternatively start the docker container manually using: `docker run --rm -itv $PWD:/repo:z ghcr.io/kuleuven-micas/accfg-artifacts:latest /repo/run-all.sh`
 The docker image itself is about ~9 GB.

-**Note on time:** On modern Desktop CPUs we saw times at around ~30 minutes, but lower-power CPUs seem to struggle a lot with these simulation workloads.

 ## Or, run individual experiments: